Last updated: October 2, 2023

 Here are some of my favorite things from this ship.

 Wow.
-Central Park is a common area on the 8th floor that blew my mind.
+Central Park on the Symphony and similar-class ships is a common area on the 8th floor.
+It absolutely blew my mind.
+It really felt like we were outdoors!

 It is a half-ship length oasis of plants and sunshine.